-We have examined the Albany County Airport Authority's (the Authority) compliance with its investment guidelines included in the attached annual investment report, and with the requirements of Section 2925 of the NYS Public Authorities Law for the year ended December 31, 2021.
-Management is responsible for the Authority's compliance with the specified requirements.
-Our responsibility is to express an opinion on the Authority's compliance with the specified requirements based on our examination.
+We have examined the Albany County Airport Authority's (Authority) compliance with its investment guidelines and with the requirements of Section 2925 of the New York State Public Authorities Law for the year ended December 31, 2024.
+The Authority's management is responsible for the Authority's compliance with the requirements of Section 2925 of the New York State Public Authorities Law.
+Our responsibility is to express an opinion on the Authority's compliance with those requirements for the year ended December 31, 2024 based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Authority complied, in all material respects, with the specified requirements referenced above.
-An examination involves performing procedures to obtain evidence about whether the Authority's complied with those specified requirements.
-The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the AICPA and the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Authority's investments are in accordance with the aforementioned requirements, in all material respects.
+An examination involves performing procedures to obtain evidence about the Authority's compliance with those requirements for the year ended December 31, 2024.
+The nature, timing, and extent of the of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance with those requirements, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

-We are required to be independent and meet our other ethical responsibilities in accordance with relevant ethical requirements relating to the examination engagement.
+We are required to be independent and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to the engagement.